cjgdev/midi-markdown/docs/user-guide/midi-commands.md

 > **Audience**: Users
 > **Level**: Beginner to Intermediate

-Complete reference for all MIDI commands supported by MIDI Markup Language.
+Complete reference for all MIDI commands supported by MIDI Markdown.
 This guide covers channel voice messages, meta events, system messages, and provides practical examples for each command type.

 ## Table of Contents